-All executory contracts and unexpired leases that are not listed above will be rejected under the Plan.
+All other pre-petition executory contracts and unexpired leases of the Debtor will be rejected under the Plan.
 If you object to the rejection of your contract or lease, you must file and serve your objection to the Plan within the deadline for objecting to the confirmation of the Plan.